Residents recount unsettling scenes fleeing Ruidoso fires to safety in neighboring Roswell

 Erazo evacuated to the New Mexico Military Institute gym with three of his fellow seasonal employees.
 He advised people not to be “nervous” because there is nothing to be done now but wait.

+Leah Romero is a Las Cruces-based reporter placed with Source New Mexico through the New Mexico Local News Fellowship.
+She covers a wide range of topics impacting Southern New Mexico communities.

-The post Residents recount unsettling scenes fleeing Ruidoso fires to safety in neighboring Roswell appeared first on Source New Mexico.
+This article originally appeared on Las Cruces Sun-News: Residents recount unsettling scenes fleeing Ruidoso fires to safety in neighboring Roswell